-All are extremely comfortable and clean and though these days quite modern in style they still retain an old fashioned opulence and charm.
+Though these days they are quite modern in style they still retain a certain, quite old-fashioned, opulent charm.
 They have the usual modern comforts of course; flat screen TV, WiFi, study and seating area, as well as some beautiful en-suite bathrooms.

 The highlight of the immediate area is of course the nearby town of Saint-Emillion, a UNESCO world heritage site, it is famed equally for its historical sites as for its wines.

 There are many more villages worth visiting too, and a slow drive around this rich countryside is a real pleasure.
-As too is cycling, and you can arrange bike hire direct from the hotel.
+Cycling as well is a treat, and you can arrange bike hire directly from the hotel.

-Though having the appearance and style of a medieval chateau the building wasn’t actually constructed until 1903.
+Though it has the appearance and style of a medieval chateau, the building wasn’t constructed until 1903.
 It once formed a part of the enormous Figeac wine estate, when it was known as Château Grand Barrail Lamarzelle Figeac.

 The estates separated in 1956 and in 1972 the vineyard and the château too separated, with the latter becoming a hotel.
 Though it still lends its name to one of the many fine wines of the Bordeaux wine region; the Château Grand Barrail Lamarzelle Figeac, it is now more well known for being one of the premier hotels of the Bordeaux Right Bank.